 A nine member elected Board of Commissioners governs the County of Bay.
 As the elected governing body, the Board of Commissioners is responsible for establishing countywide policy, articulating priorities, and adopting an annual operating and capital improvement budget.
 Through its policy setting functions, the Board of Commissioners establishes recreational opportunities through land and facility use decisions and funding appropriations for programs.
-The Board of Commissioners is organized into different committees.
+The Board of Commissioners is organized into several different committees.
 Recreation planning and programming generally falls into two of these committees.
+The Personnel/Judicial and Human Services Committee, formerly existing as two distinct entities, has been combined into one Personnel/Human Services Committee.
 Specifically, the Personnel/Human Services Committee reviews recommendations made by the County Executive for personnel matters, including staffing and filling of vacancies and other planning functions.
 Budget appropriations, authorizations for grant applications, the establishment of fees and other financial matters are the responsibility of the Ways and Means Committee.